Human

 of mortal sin, of theological impropriety, of immoral and unnatural practices.

-But they can take heart from what has happened in the field of birth control,
+But they can take heart from what has happened in the field of birth control, and can be confident that the rational control of

-prevention of human suffering and frustration and the promotion of human
+reproduction aimed at the prevention of human suffering and frustration and the

-well-being and fulfillment will in the not too distant future come to be
+promotion of human well-being and fulfillment will in the not

-recognized as a moral imperative.
+too distant future come to be recognized as a moral imperative.

 Julian Huxley.
 Eugenics Review 54:123.
 1963